 Through the 1998 Amendments, Congress expanded the Act’s coverage to reach not only crimes committed on campus but also crimes committed on “noncampus” and “public” property, so long as (i) the property on which a crime occurs is owned or controlled by, or adjacent to a facility owned or controlled by, the institution, and (ii) that property or facility is used by the institution in direct support of, or in a way related to, its educational mission.5 (Separate legislation — passed at the same time as the Clery Act — also now allows schools to release information about the outcomes of certain campus disciplinary, or campus court, proceedings.)6 On November 1, 1999, the Department of Education issued regulations for enforcement of the Clery Act.7 Those regulations went into effect on July 1, 2000.

 On Aug.
-14, 2008, in response to the tragic shootings at Virginia Tech University, the second President Bush signed additional Amendments to the Clery Act designed to better address present-day campus security issues.8 Changes to the Act include the addition of a campus emergency response plan, bolstering reporting requirements for hate crimes, and language designed to protect whistleblowers and crime victims from any retaliation.
+14, 2008, in response to the tragic shootings at Virginia Tech University, the President George W. Bush signed additional Amendments to the Clery Act designed to better address present-day campus security issues.8 Changes to the Act include the addition of a campus emergency response plan, bolstering reporting requirements for hate crimes, and language designed to protect whistleblowers and crime victims from any retaliation.

 For private school students, these federal laws may provide the only information about campus crime to which they are legally entitled.
 Public school students can use the laws to supplement information that they should already be receiving under their state’s open records and open meetings laws.

 To help student journalists use the law, we have put together a list of some of the most common questions asked about the Clery Act.
 For more information, see the SPLC’s publication, “Covering Campus Crime: A Handbook for Journalists.”
 Another useful resource is the U.S. Department of Education’s Campus Safety and Security website.9

 Q: What schools must comply with the statistical reporting requirements?